MidPoint Authorization Configuration

 Authorization model of midPoint is based on the widely used subject-action-object authorization triple.
 Each authorization statement either contains or implies this triple.
 The meaning of individual elements in the triple is as follows:

 Subject is the entity that initiates the action.
 Simply speaking it is the user that starts an action by accessing a GUI page, clicking on a button and so on.
 Subject is usually currently logged-in user.
-But it may also by the owner of a non-interactive task, client identity for a service and so on.
-Subject is always a midPoint User object (identified by OID).
+But it may also be the owner of a non-interactive task, client identity for a service and so on.
+Subject is usually a midPoint User object (identified by OID) but, in general, it can be any object of

 operator1 who is currently logged-in changes a password of user